 - Are you (the client) seeking to identify a non-party anonymous poster?

 Procuring a subpoena is generally a two-step process, where (1) a subpoena is served on ‘Website A’ where the comments and libelous posts were actual made.
 Once Website A produces an anonymous poster’s and speaker’s IP address, the plaintiff will (2) then serve a second subpoena on the ISP which owns and handles such address.
 The second subpoena is the actual subpoena which requests an anonymous poster and speaker’s personal/contact information.

-As most states differ in their subpoena requirements and substance, it’s imperative you reach out to an experienced online attorney to assist and guide you through the whole process.
+As most states differ in their subpoena requirements and substance, it’s imperative you reach out to an experienced internet defamation attorney to assist and guide you through the whole process.

 When determining whether to issue a subpoena to uncover an anonymous poster’s identity, a state court will likely follow the standards set forth in Dendrite and Cahill.
 However, that’s not always a given.
 Most states will at bare minimum require a plaintiff provide notice to the anonymous speaker about the subpoena and identify the alleged statements or words at the heart of the claim.